How to save money on dubai trip How to save money on dubai trip

 Roaming charges can quietly drain your budget.
 On arrival at Dubai International Airport (or before you fly), grab a local SIM from du or Etisalat (e&).
 Prepaid tourist SIMs start from around AED 55 for 5GB+ of data for a week.

-Alternatively, pick up an eSIM before you travel through services like Airalo, it’s often even cheaper and activates instantly.
+Alternatively, pick up an eSIM before you travel through services like Airalo, which is often even cheaper and activates instantly.

-13. Plan Around Dubai Shopping Festival or Summer Surprises
+13. Plan Your Trip Around Dubai Shopping Events

 14. Compare Hotel Prices Across Multiple Booking Apps